Frequently Asked Questions

 Selecting a tree service should be considered carefully.
-Choosing a tree company that is nationally accredited by the TCIA is a really good start.
-TCIA accredited companies are held to a higher standard, and employee trained certified arborists and tree workers.
 Trees and shrubs add beauty and value to your property and deserve proper care.
-When you look for a tree service there should be a Certified Arborist, a Certified Tree Care Safety Professional and Certified Tree Workers on staff to ensure your trees future health.
-Remember any one that is willing to top your trees, or use climbing spikes to trim your trees are not looking out for you or your trees best interest.
-Topping is bad and will cost you more money in the future.
+When you look for a tree service there should be a ISA Board Certified Master Arborist, a ISA Certified Arborist and a ISA Certified Tree Risk Assessor on staff to ensure your trees future health.

 How Do I Find A Professional Tree Service?

 Start your search by doing a online search for ISA Board Certified Master Arborists in your area.